 Things you could do

-- Complete the Careerpilot Pre-16 Skills Map or HE Skills Map which will help you record experiences, skills and qualities and achievements you already have.
+- Complete the Careerpilot Pre-16 Skills Map or HE Skills Map (for post 16) in the Career Tools which will help you record experiences, skills and qualities and achievements you already have.

 - your strengths and what makes you tick

 - get an idea of a few job areas that might suit you.

 - Do the longer Prospects quiz and see what jobs your quiz results suggest might be of interest to you.

 - Think about the skills you have developed through the things you have done; work experience, part time jobs, being part of a team or projects at school.